robinfriedli/ThreadPool/README.md

 meaningless when choosing this option.

 2. Using a bounded queue; In this case additional non-core workers are created after the bounded queue is full.
-If the queue is full and the pool is at its maximum size the pool will start rejecting tasks.
+If the queue is full, and the pool is at its maximum size, the pool will start rejecting tasks.

 3. Using a zero-capacity SynchronousQueue; With this option there technically is no queue.
 Queue submissions always fail if there is no idle thread polling the queue.
 So new worker threads are spawned whenever